vtsiatouras/my-kv-store/README.md

 The accepted pattern of defining a k/v pair at `PUT` command is:`'<top_level_key>': {'<key1>':<value1> ; '<key2>':<value2>}`, where top `top_level_key`
-is required to be written alone without curly brackets, use `;` to separate the k/v pairs and in `value` the user can put either an actual string/int/float value or a nested k/v pair.
-Also all keys should be enclosed with quotes `'`.
+is required to be written alone without curly brackets, use `;` to separate the k/v pairs and in `value` the user can put either an actual string/int/float value, or a nested k/v pair.
+Also, all keys should be enclosed with quotes `'`.

 The accepted pattern of `GET` and `DELETE` is just write down any key you want to delete without quotes or anything

 Finally, the accepted pattern of `QUERY` is to write a number of keys separated with dot `.` without quotes.

+Concluding, I must refer that on `PUT` operation the broker pushes the given k/v pair to k randomly picked servers and also that `DELETE` operation requires all the servers to be available.

 ### Execution Screenshots

 Below there are some screenshots on how the CLI looks like.

+_Normal execution_

+_Error when starting with server down_

+_Some syntax errors_

+_Warning when we have a few replicated servers_

+_Warning at delete operation when having at least 1 server down_